songzian/eds-web-app/README.md

 # Emergency Dispatch System (EDS) - Client Application

 ## Introduction
-The Emergency Dispatch System (EDS) is a specialized application designed to enhance emergency response efficiency, particularly for vulnerable groups such as the elderly and disabled, as well as streamline the process for first responders.
+The Emergency Dispatch System (EDS) Client Application is a specialized application designed to enhance emergency response efficiency, particularly for vulnerable groups such as the elderly and disabled, as well as streamline the process for first responders.

 ## Core Functionalities
 EDS provides a range of features tailored to the needs of its users: